mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

         * elastic - the only reasonable direction to scale is horizontally
         * message driven - do not expose your database instead export your data
+    * reactive manifesto conclusions
+        * blocking I/O limits opportunities for parallelism, so nonblocking I/O is preferred
+        * synchronous interaction limits opportunities for parallelism - asynchronous interaction is preferred
+        * polling reduces opportunity to use fewer resources, so an event-driven style is preferred
+        * if one node can bring down all other nodes, that’s a waste of resources
+            * you need isolation of errors (resilience) to avoid losing all your work
+        * systems need to be elastic: if there’s less demand - use fewer resources
+            * if there’s more demand - use more resources, but never more than required

 ### concurrency context
 * shared mutability
     ```